tomfulton/grunt-umbraco-package/README.md

 #### readme
 **type:** string | **optional**
-Specify the path to a text file containing your readme contents.
-The contents will be pulled into the readme field of the package manifest.
+Contents to use for the `readme` field of the `package.xml` manifest.

 #### outputName
 **type:** string | **optional**